yafp/fromo/README.md

 It contains:

-- fromol - logger which periodically for the currently frontmost window and logs its command title and PID.
+- fromol.py - logger which periodically checks for the currently frontmost window and logs its command, windowtitle and PID.
-- fromoa - analyzer which can generate a report out of the log file
+- fromoa.py - analyzer which can generate a report out of the log file

 # Requirements